In addition to these specific FAQs we've also put together a general document applicable to all organisations:

 During the period of leave, the employee’s terms and conditions of employment will subsist, except those in relation to pay.
 The government will compensate volunteers for loss of earnings, travel and subsistence.
 Employees are protected from detriment for taking leave and their seniority, pension and qualifying period of employment will be unaffected.

 - Can an employee take time off work to look after their children?

 An employee who is not sick with coronavirus can take time off work to look after dependents.
 This provision is intended for short periods of absence and there is no statutory right to be paid.
 There may be a contractual right to pay in this circumstance, if provided for in the contract of employment or employee handbook.
-The current guidance confirms that an employee who is absent due to caring duties resulting from coronovirus, including looking after children, can be furloughed as long as this has been confirmed/agreed before 10 June 2020.
+The current guidance confirms that an employee who is absent due to caring duties resulting from coronavirus, including looking after children, can be furloughed as long as this has been confirmed/agreed before 10 June 2020.

 - Can an employer discuss an employee’s Coronavirus?

 Employers should be mindful of the data protection implications of discussing coronavirus.
 This relates to the employee’s health and so is ‘special category data’.
 Please speak to one of our information lawyers for more information.